 To evaluate your income based on the tracker:

-- Good Performance: If your average monthly income is consistently above 12,000 USD, you’re likely in a strong financial position.
+- Good performance: If your average monthly income is consistently above 12,000 USD, you’re likely in a strong financial position.
 This indicates a healthy cash flow and successful client acquisition.

-- Average Performance: An average income between 8,000 and 12,000 USD suggests stability but could indicate the need for improvement.
+- Average performance: An average income between 8,000 and 12,000 USD suggests stability but could indicate the need for improvement.
 You may want to focus on acquiring new clients or increasing project rates.

-- Poor Performance: If your average income falls below 8,000 USD, this may signal financial instability.
+- Poor performance: If your average income falls below 8,000 USD, this may signal financial instability.
 You should assess your client base, project pricing, and invoicing methods.

-Categorize your expenses to gain deeper insights.
 Common business categories might include software subscriptions, marketing costs, office supplies, and professional development.
 Personal categories could cover housing, utilities, groceries, and entertainment.

 Utilize expense tracking tools and techniques that suit you, whether it’s a detailed spreadsheet, dedicated budgeting apps, or accounting software.
 This meticulous tracking is a fundamental aspect of successful freelance financial planning.

-Template: Expense Tracker
+Template: Expense tracker

 Date | Expense Category | Amount (USD) | Notes |